itsmohit180/itsmohit180.github.io/_posts/24-6-4-forth-post.md

 fi
 ```

-### script to find specified file and perform specified action/command on it
+### Script to find specified file and perform specified action/command on it
 ```
 #!/bin/bash
 find . -iname $1 -exec $2 {} \;